Kierandon/Prntsc_Scraper/README.md

 ## Introduction

-The website [LightShot or prnt.sc](https://prnt.sc/) is a public image sharing website which is most well known for its quick and easy downloadable sharing utility activated by pressing the PrtScn key.
-It's a very useful tool, however I noticed that it stores images based on a sequential 6-digit code, meaning the 1.3 billion or so images uploaded there can be indexed programmatically quite easily.
-That is what this utility does.
+This tool is designed to programmatically index images from [LightShot or prnt.sc](https://prnt.sc/), a public image sharing website known for its quick, easy-to-use sharing utility activated by pressing the PrtScn key.
+Prnt.sc stores images based on a sequential 6-digit code, which means the 1.3 billion or so images uploaded there can be indexed with ease.
+This is exactly what our tool does.

 ## Pre-requisites

-This script was tested on the following python modules, however earlier/later versions may work fine:
+This script was tested with the following python modules.
+However, earlier or later versions may also work:

 ```
 - python 3.6